 Define Scope and Security Policies

 With a holistic team in place, security professionals can then begin shaping the program itself.
-They should start by taking an inventory of all IT and ICS systems they’d like to protect using passive and active scanning tools.
+They should start by taking an inventory of all IT and ICS systems, prioritize them and then ensure they are protected using passive and active scanning tools as required.
 They’ll want to be careful in inventorying ICS assets, however, as scanning for resources like PLCs and SCADA units could disrupt the industrial environment.
 Therefore, those heading the ICS security team should heed NIST’s advice and first conduct an assessment of how each scanning tool works before trying them in the OT environment.
 They can then enter their results into an automated management platform and update their inventory on an ongoing basis.
-Next, the team should move onto defining the scope of the ICS security program.
-Under this process, the information security manager and or whoever else has oversight should craft a policy that documents the goal of the program, specifies necessary budget and resources and identifies key divisions of responsibilities.
-This policy should also reference what practices, if any, the program will borrow from any existing information security plan.
-The information security manager can make this determination after they’ve conducted a risk assessment of the ICS environment.

 Test the ICS Environment